omundy/learn-javascript/javascript-1/1-1-variables.md

 ### var, let, and const

-The Javascript language is based on the ECMAScript standard, which since 2015 (ES6) supports two new variable declaration keywords: `let` and `const`.
-The differences mainly have to do with scope – where these variables are available for use.
+The Javascript language is based on the [ECMAScript standard](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Language_Resources), which in 2015 (ES6) added support for two new variable declaration keywords.
+The differences between the original method `var`, and the additions, `let` and `const`, mainly have to do with scope, which determines where these variables are able to be accessed.

-With the original method, var, variables are globally scoped or function/locally scoped.
-This can create issues if you use the same name.
-A variable declared in a block with let  is only available for use within that block.
+With the original method `var`, variables could be redeclared and globally accessed.
+[This creates some issues](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/).

+- With `let` and `const`, you can't use a variable before it is declared.
+- With `let` and `const`, declarations can only be accessed within the block `{ ... }` they were declared.
+- Variables declared using `const` cannot be updated or re-declared